KaiyuanZh/OrthogLinearBackdoor/readme.md

 ##  Evaluation of Various Defense Methods Against Existing Attacks

 ### How to Train the Model
 We provide the necesarry ckpts in the `ckpt` folder.
+If you cannot access these files due to GitHub large file limitations, you can download them from this cloud link: [ckpt files](https://purdue0-my.sharepoint.com/:f:/g/personal/zhan4057_purdue_edu/EvCG0ceFDyFOuDex049MZjUBUMq07EsVYCQuUiAQNixJdQ?e=yaAozC)

 If you want to train the model from scratch, you can run the following command.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python model_train.py --dataset ${dataset} --network ${network} --phase xx